CodeScop/Oge-Mai-Field-Guide/allbestiary.md

-LAST UPDATED 16 DEC 2020
+LAST UPDATED 13 FEB 2021

 Beware! **Here be spoilers**.
 Every single quest requiring a given monster is listed, no matter how late in the game it appears.
 Don't say I didn't warn you.
 But maybe you'll be able to mix and match quests more efficiently.